-In our last installment with Hannah Dines, we discovered how she sees her friends as key to achieving elite success as an athlete.
-In this fourth installment she talks about how she fills the pauses in her career, and how she switches off.
+In our last instalment with Hannah Dines, we discovered how she sees her friends as key to achieving elite success as an athlete.
+In this fourth instalment, she talks about how she fills the pauses in her career, and how she switches off.

 *Animals by Emma-Jane Unsworth

 In one of my favourite novels the main character, who is constantly in a kimono and fishnet tights, has spells of the ‘existentials’*.
 She is an almost-thirty recreational drug user who flatshares with her equally errant best friend and they have misadventures whilst avoiding all adult responsibilities.
 I am a professional cyclist and whilst some of my edgier friends laugh at the fact I call my endorphin-dependent brain “drugged-up” on physical exertion I really do say cycling is my drug of choice.
 I am so addicted in fact that I haven’t had a scheduled holiday from sport since October 2015.
 Coincidentally I read my now favourite novel (see above) during that very holiday.

 A day after my last Cycling World Championships race I found out I had did not made the cut for the Athletics World Championships.
 It was the best reason- an athlete I had coerced into RaceRunning in the first place and lent my RaceRunner to for exactly this reason, had come into her own and flown past me on one too many occasions.
 Still, I felt the whoosh of yet more spirit leave my body at the news that I couldn’t redeem myself at my second sport.
 Still, there was a glimmer of something at the edge of my consciousness.
 I let myself thrash about in the self-indulgent paddling pool of failure for a day or two before tugging at its silvery edge.